paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ```

 ### A Sample Play Mode Test

-Because we sent the slider with a quote, we need to test a range to make sure all is as it should be.
+Because we sent the slider with a quote, we need to test a range.

 ```c#
 [UnityTest]